 Black bears (Ursus americanus) are 5 to 6 feet long (nose to rump), typically stand 2.5 to 3 feet at the shoulder, and weigh 100 to 400 lbs.
 Body color ranges from dark brown to black with a light brown or tan muzzle.

 Black bears generally pose little threat to humans, their property or pets.
 Black bears are naturally shy animals and not known for aggressive behavior.
-Black bear sightings in Fairfax County are not common.
+While bears are not commonly encountered in Fairfax County, multiple bear sightings are reported in the county each spring and summer as bears wander into residential areas in search for food.

 Black bears are primarily active at dusk and dawn.
 Black bears in urban areas become primarily active at night.